 What makes this product unique?

 Resist Weightless Body Treatment is truly a one-of-a-kind product!
 This anti-aging body lotion contains an effective amount of salicylic acid (BHA) formulated at a pH range (3.5-3.9) that allows the BHA to have superior exfoliating properties.
-As a result, it works to soften rough, bumpy areas, ease dryness, help clear breakouts from the neck down, stimulate collagen production and banish dullness for improved skin tone.
-This silky, lightweight moisturizer sets to a soft matte finish and is packed with proven antioxidants and potent anti-irritants to keep skin youthful and healthy.
-This specialized body product will reveal younger-looking skin with a renewed firmness, refined texture and fewer discolorations from sun damage.
+As a result, it works to soften rough, bumpy areas, ease dryness, and banish dullness for improved skin tone.
+This silky, lightweight moisturizer sets to a soft matte finish and is packed with proven antioxidants to keep skin youthful and healthy.
+This specialized body product will reveal younger-looking skin with a renewed firmness, refined texture and more even-looking skin tone.

 Who is this product for?

-Resist Weightless Body Treatment is great for anyone who is prone to breakouts or struggling with signs of aging anywhere on their body.
-It is also extremely effective at relieving red bumps and rough areas on the body (keratosis pilaris).
+Resist Weightless Body Treatment is great for anyone who is prone to imperfections or struggling with signs of aging anywhere on their body.
+It is also extremely effective at helping relieve redness and rough areas on the body.
 This silky body lotion also works to improve skin tone and texture, both of which contribute to a more youthful look.

 NOTE: Those allergic to aspirin (acetylsalicylate) should not use products containing salicylic acid (beta hydroxy acid).